JackFred2/WhereIsIt/README.md

 ## Features

+- Not required - vanilla clients can join without restricting mod users.
-- Support for recipe viewers, including JEI, REI, EMI and the vanilla Recipe Book.
+- Support for recipe viewers, including the vanilla Recipe Book, and for JEI, REI, EMI:
-- Ability to search for fluids and tags for recipes.
+  - Ability to search for items containing specific fluids, and tags for recipes.
-- Custom searches using recipe viewers (search for enchantments using enchanted books, and potion effects using potions).
+  - Custom searches (search for enchantments using enchanted books, and potion effects using potions).
   - Smart favourite handling - add a named Shulker Box in your favourites, and search for it regardless of the contents.
-- Not required - vanilla clients can join without restricting mod users.

 ## Usage